Thomas Oliver

 Oliver No. 1 illustration

-By December 6, 1895, the Wisconsin capitalists formed a plan rebuild the Scotford plant in Kenosha, Wisconsin (south of Racine) to use as the Oliver factory.
-The Scotford plant was two stories tall, 12,000 square feet, and would be equipped with a 50-horsepower boiler and engine.
-Fifty skilled machinists would have been initially employed, with operations to begin the following spring.
-Zalmon Gilbert Simmons, Sr., founder of the Northwestern Wire Mattress Company was funding sixty percent and thirty-seven percent was to be funded by the citizens of Kenosha.
+By December 6, 1895, the Wisconsin capitalists planned to rebuild the Scotford plant in Kenosha, Wisconsin to use as the Oliver factory.
+This plant was two stories tall, 12,000 square feet, and would be equipped with a 50-horsepower boiler and engine.
+Fifty skilled machinists would be employed by the following spring.
+Zalmon Gilbert Simmons, Sr., founder of the Northwestern Wire Mattress Company, was funding sixty percent, and thirty-seven percent was to be funded by the citizens of Kenosha.
 Only the remaining three percent stood in the way of securing the deal.

 Tappan Steam Pump Company